Frugal Living Friday: Giving Tuesday and the Heart of Generosity

 You can easily find your growing zone by searching online for a USDA Plant Hardiness Zone Map.
 Once you know your zone, you’ll have a better idea of which crops are suited for your region and when you can expect the first and last frosts of the year.

-To have a garden that produces year-round, you’ll need to choose crops that grow well in each season.
+Sustainable gardening that produces year-round, you’ll need to choose crops that grow well in each season.
 Some crops prefer cool weather and will thrive in spring and fall, while others love the heat of summer.
 And believe it or not, there are even some hardy crops that can withstand winter temperatures with a little help.

 Here’s a breakdown of crops for each season: